 Connect: A place where college students and young adults ages 17-24 can connect with and walk alongside others who are finding their way through these exciting years while being loved and accepted by leaders who have “been there, done that.”
 Don’t try to do it alone—get connected.

 Explorers 10.10 am EB 301

 Walking with God and beginning a career can sometimes be a challenge to do at the same time.
 Come connect with others as we lay a foundation for a lifetime of using our gifts and skills for God’s kingdom.
-This fall we will study the theology of work by using material from Tim Keller and others.
-Each class is a very relational time as we interact over what the Bible says about the sacredness of work.
 Primarily for adults in their 20s and early 30s.

 Kingdom Builders 10.10 am SB 220

 This class is geared toward adults in their 30s and 40s.
 Excellent teaching and warm fellowship characterize this class.
 Many would say this class is where they first began finding community in the church.
-This fall we will be digging into the “I Am” passages of Jesus in the book of John.
 On top of Sunday mornings, we also meet a few times throughout the year for socials in someone’s home or a local pool.
 Come join this growing class where God’s Word is cherished and friendships are deep.

 Essentials 10.10 am Location TBD

 A class for parents of confirmation students.
 Our children are being exposed to the essentials of the faith during these formative adolescent years through the confirmation class.
 Join other parents who are also trying to raise their children in the faith while we explore the depths of the Scriptures for ourselves.
 This is a new Sunday school class at First Presbyterian and should be a fantastic way to step into the life of our church and go deeper.